MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/server-manager/Run-Best-Practices-Analyzer-Scans-and-Manage-Scan-Results.md

         **Example:**`Get-BPAResult Microsoft/Windows/FileServices | Format-Table -Property ModelId,SubModelId,ComputerName,Source,Severity,Category,Title,Problem,Impact,Resolution,Compliance,Help`

-    -   To format BPA results in a GUI\-based grid viewer, with a text\-string filter, and column headings that can be clicked to sort results, run the following cmdlet.
+    -   To format BPA results in a GUI-based grid viewer, with a text-string filter, and column headings that can be clicked to sort results, run the following cmdlet.

         `Get-BPAResult <Model ID> | OGV`